Help Guide

 Identity

 What are the components that contribute to the overall identity of the area?
-Is it mainly the landscape or architectural vernacular of buildings or a combination of both of these?
+Is it mainly the landscape, the architectural vernacular of buildings, or a combination of both?

 Notable buildings and landmarks